shivamishu/right-finder-2.0/README.md

-● Amplify: It is categorized as Application Release Orchestration to support frontend code deployment with Git-based workflow.
+● Amplify: AWS Amplify is categorized as Application Release Orchestration and is used in our prject to support frontend code deployment with Git-based workflow.

 ● AWS Lamda: AWS Lambda automatically runs your code without requiring you to provision or manage infrastructure.It also automatically scales application by running code in response to each event.